Guided tours at Breck: What you need to know

-Geared towards intermediate and advanced skiers and riders, mountain tours meet daily at 9:45am at the Beaver Run SuperChair (Peak 9) and the Colorado SuperChair (Peak 8 base area).
+Geared towards intermediate and advanced skiers and riders, mountain tours meet daily at 9:15am at the Beaver Run SuperChair (Peak 9) and the Colorado SuperChair (Peak 8 base area).
 Just look for the Mountain Tours signs.
-Tours start promptly at 10am and last 1.5 to two hours.
+Tours start promptly at 9:30am and last 1.5 to three hours.
 Large groups should contact a group sales rep at 800-789-7669 or email email@example.com to arrange for a private tour.

 Ski with a forest ranger